Program Overview

 PGY-4

-The dedicated twelve month outpatient psychiatry rotation arrives in the fourth year.
-Training time is balanced equally between outpatient psychotherapy and medication management through practice experiences at diverse clinical sites.
-Residents can pursue a variety of longitudinal electives including integrative care model clinics, child psychiatry, family therapy, medical education and dialectal behavioral therapy.
+• Residents can pursue a variety of longitudinal electives including integrative care model clinics, child psychiatry, family therapy, medical education and dialectal behavioral therapy

 PGY-5

-By dedicating the majority of the final year of training to elective time, residents have ample opportunity to pursue their own scholarly and professional interests as they prepare to graduate to the next step in their careers as dual-boarded physicians.
+A majority of the final year is dedicated to elective time, giving residents ample opportunity to pursue their own scholarly and professional interests as they prepare to graduate to the next step in their careers as dual-boarded physicians.